The Work at Kure Atoll State Wildlife Sanctuary

 General Information

-Green Island, the atoll’s only permanent island, is the state of Hawai‘i’s most significant seabird sanctuary with 18 seabird species totaling over 100,000 nesting birds.
-The role of Kure Atoll Conservancy (KAC) is to provide critical funding that supports all aspects of the State of Hawaiiʻs Kure Atoll Wildlife Sanctuary research field station operations, logistics, and personnel.
+Green Island, the atoll’s only permanent island, is the state of Hawai‘i’s most significant seabird sanctuary, with 18 seabird species totaling over 100,000 nesting birds.
+Kure Atoll Conservancy (KAC) and its personnel support all aspects of the State of Hawaiiʻs Kure Atoll Wildlife Sanctuary research field station operations and logistics.

 Habitat Restoration Program

-The largest focus of the State of Hawaiʻi field camps is habitat restoration projects including the eradication of invasive plants, restoration of native plants, as well as pest management.
-And over the years, management objectives have aimed to constantly modify field efforts in response to maintaining a balance between restoring an ecosystem and the impact the ecosystem receives from sudden changes.
+The largest focus is habitat restoration projects, including the eradication of invasive plants, the restoration of native plants, and pest management.
+Over the years, management objectives have aimed to constantly modify field efforts in response to maintaining a balance between restoring an ecosystem and the impact the ecosystem receives from sudden changes.

 Natural Resource Protection & Monitoring

-Monitoring includes all wildlife monitoring and surveys–including seabirds, monk seals, laysan ducks, shorebirds, and native plants–as well as monitoring the shoreline for marine pollution.
+Monitoring includes all wildlife monitoring and surveys—including seabirds, Hawaiian monk seals, Laysan ducks, shorebirds, and native plants—as well as monitoring the shoreline for marine pollution.

 Pollution Reduction

-Pollution reduction usually entails removing marine debris that are entanglement hazards.
-Other areas include the removal of PCBs and other toxicity that remains from the Coast Guard operations that were once on Kure.
+Pollution reduction usually entails removing marine debris that is an entanglement hazard.
+Other areas include the removal of PCBs and other toxins that remain from the Coast Guard operations that were once on Kure.

 Hawaiian Science Research & Practices